-Members who are unhappy with board decisions (or indecision) or management can do any or all of the following:
+Sometimes boards go rogue, are punitive, or just incompetent.
+Members who are unhappy with board decisions (or indecision) can do any or all of the following:

 1. Remain Silent.
-Be part of the silent majority... say nothing and do nothing and hope the problem resolves itself.
+Be part of the silent majority... say nothing and do nothing and hope the problem goes away.
 Things run in cycles so sometimes this strategy works.
 You just have to be patient.

 2. Use Open Forum.
 Address the board in open forum.
 Be respectful and clear in describing your position.
 The board may not be aware of the problem and bringing it to their attention should get results.
 If you are hostile, rambling and make unreasonable demands or threats, the board will label you as a nut-job and reject your request.